Procedures San Francisco

 Transforaminal Lumbar Interbody Fusion (TLIF) / Posterior Lumbar Interbody Fusion (PLIF)

-Interbody fusion means fusion of two vertebrae across the disc space.
+Interbody fusion means the fusion of two vertebrae across the disc space.
 This can be accomplished in a variety of different ways.
 Transforaminal lumbar interbody fusion involves fusing the spine from the back.
 It involves the placement of pedicle screws above and below on either side, at times utilizing robotic guidance.
 Also, it does involve placing a cage made out of either titanium or a plastic called PEEK into the disc space.
 The advantage of interbody fusion is increased fusion rate and improved restoration of normal lumbar contour (lumbar lordosis).
 Posterior lumbar interbody fusion (PLIF) is a variation of the TLIF and is an older technique that is occasionally still used today.